hva1der/boardgamers/README.md

   - To register, enter a username and password.
 Passwords have to be at least 6 characters and can't be the same as the username.
   - Once a user has registered, they can log in using the login field.
 - Logged-in users can now access the 'This Week', 'Sign Up', and 'Nominate' pages.
   - Nominate: Allows users to search for games in the BGG database (see Third Party APIs below).
 The intention is that they will find games they own and click the button to add them to a database of games owned by the group.
-They search for games by entering the game's BGG ID code.
-This is found in the BGG URL of the game, for example, for the game Scythe: https://boardgamegeek.com/boardgame/169786/scythe .
+They search for games by entering the game's numerical BGG ID code.
+This is found in the BGG URL of the game, for example for the game Scythe: https://boardgamegeek.com/boardgame/169786/scythe .
 This ensures that the user can confirm the correct game is entered into the database (as there are multiple versions of games on the BGG API).
 The app displays a confirmation info before the user confirms to add the game.
   - Users can then nominate games from the database to be played at board game meetups.
   - Sign Up: In the future, users will be able to sign up to play nominated games here.
 For now, it provides functionality for admins to allocate players to games (SEE 'ADMIN ACCESS' BELOW).
   - This Week: Here users can see what games are scheduled to be played at the next meeting, which players have been allocated to what games, and (if provided) can see embedded YouTube video tutorials for how to play the games.
 Only games that have had players allocated will be displayed.